PerfectoWeb/nova-lorem-clip/README.md

 [Nova](https://panic.com/nova) is the new editor from [Panic Inc](https://panic.com).

 Thanks for your choice!
-If you’d like to get more user friendly projects, make sure to give me a star. ☺️
+If you’d like to get more user friendly projects, make sure to give me a star! ☺️